*NOTE: The requirements listed below are the new, current requirements, and apply to majors who declared ON or AFTER September 10, 2013.

 3. Senior Capstone Experience:

-- English 404 Senior Thesis Tutorial (or ENGL 499 Honors Thesis - 4 credits count toward major)
+- English 404 Senior Thesis Tutorial - 4 credits (or ENGL 499 Honors Thesis - 4 credits count toward major)

 - English 405 One-credit capstone course (includes senior presentation and e-portfolio)